MtnBiker/enphase-edison/Implementation_notes.md

 ---

 Let's try for all variables.
 Could used be added?
-Calulations are done.
+Calculations are done.
 What is the timezone doing here.
 CREATE MATERIALIZED VIEW wh_day_by_day_all(time, enphase, from_sce, to_sce)
 with (timescaledb.continuous) as
 SELECT time_bucket('1 day', datetime, 'America/Los_Angeles') AS "time",